-An increasing number of female customers are purchasing vehicles.
-We believe it is critical to integrate a female perspective into our product and service development processes to cater to the needs of our female customers.
+More women are purchasing vehicles or involved with the purchasing decision than ever before.
+We believe it is critical to integrate a female perspective into our product and service development processes to address the needs of our female customers.

-Internal female career advisors are assigned to counsel our female employees.
-The advisors listen to their concerns regarding work and career, work-life balance, and offer career development support to suit the individual's needs.
+Female career advisors are available to counsel our female employees.
+Advisors listen to concerns about work, career and work-life balance.
+They are a supportive resource to offer career development advice.

 Initiatives at Sales Companies (Japan)

-Nissan integrates the female perspective at our dealerships to better service to our customers.
-We are promoting the advancement of female car-life advisors who provide sales consultation as well as female technical advisors who conduct vehicle inspection and repair.
-The female point of view tend to offer easier-to-understand explanation for those not familiar with automotive terms, and recommendations are catered to meet the customers' lifestyle.
-At study sessions for female car-life advisors, female participants openly share their personal insights, which are highly appreciated by their male colleagues.
+Nissan integrates the female viewpoint at our dealerships to provide better customer service.
+We promote the advancement of female car-life advisors who provide sales consultation.
+As well, Nissan is developing female technical advisors who conduct vehicle inspection and repair.
+At study sessions, female car-life advisors share their personal insights, which are valuable to their male colleagues.

 A new project, “Nissan Lady First” (LF), also has launched.
 Through LF, female insights contribute to the interior design, service and events at LF dealerships.
 A comfortable shop for everyone is the motto for all LF dealerships.